Professional History

 2018

-Invested in a movie about Jack Canfield, the author of the Chicken Soup for the Soul Books.
-He is a resident of my home town, Santa Barbara, California.
-Always appreciated his writing.
+Invested in a film about Jack Canfield, author of the Chicken Soup for the Soul books — a fellow Santa Barbara resident.

-Launched Jeff.pro, a online brand focused on technical education for mainstream America.
-Visit Jeff.pro
+Launched jeff.pro — an online brand focused on technical education for mainstream America.

 2024